Bay of Porto Palermo: Porto Palermo fortress

 Like the Souliotes, the inhabitants of Himara fought against Ali Pasha of Ioannina around 1800, who sometimes oppressed them in a very bloody way.
 The construction activities at the fortress of Porto also took place during this period Palermo.
 As a result, the region became quiet.
 In 1803, Ali Pasha offered the port and the fortress, which at that time only had four or five guns, to the British Royal Navy.

 Submarine base and bunker

 At the northern end of the bay of Porto Palermo there is a former submarine - base of the Albanian Naval Force with a well blown into the mountain, from the castle and the coastal road visible submarine pen.
 The complex cannot be seen from the sea.
-The base is practically unused today, but is still owned by the navy, which has two small patrol boats e stationed there, and is therefore a restricted military area.
+The base is practically unused today, but is still owned by the navy, which has two small patrol boats stationed there, and is therefore a restricted military area.